-Model TP-524D MicroSafeTM sensors are designed for Fail-Safe operation.
+Model TP-624D MicroSafeTM sensors are designed for Fail-Safe operation.
 If any of the diagnostic faults listed below are active, the sensor display will scroll the message "Fault Detected" every 60 seconds during normal operation.
 At any time during "Fault Detected" mode, holding the programming magnet over PGM1 or PGM2 for 1 second will display the active fault(s).
 All active faults are reported sequentially.

 Most fault conditions result in failed operation of the sensor.
 In these cases the 4-20mA signal is dropped to the universal fault level of 0mA.
-These include the AutoSpan Calibration faults, Heater Fault, Sensor Fault, Processor Fault, Memory Fault, Loop Fault, and Input Voltage Fault.
-(The 0mA fault level is not employed for a Temperature Fault, or during Calibration.)
+The "Global Fault" bit in the Modbus fault register is also set and the fault relay output is activated.
+The faults include the AutoSpan Calibration faults, Heater Fault, Sensor Fault, Processor Fault, Memory Fault, Loop Fault, and Input Voltage Fault.
+(The 0mA fault level and fault relay output is not employed for a Temperature Fault, or during Calibration.)

-NOTE: Refer to the Troubleshooting Guide, Section 5, for guidance on fault conditions.
+NOTE: Refer to the Troubleshooting Guide, Section 6, for guidance on fault conditions.